rasta-mouse/OST-C2-Spec/README.md

 # Introduction

-The motivation behind this specification is to improve interoperability between C&C frameworks without requiring cumbersome translation layers.
-The goal is for frameworks to implement a standard set of message structures so that implants generated from one framework can be controlled natively from another.
-This includes tasking, structured output, and peer-to-peer routing.
+The motivation behind this specification is to provide a C&C messaging protocol (including tasking, structured output, and peer-to-peer routing) that can be implemented verbatim, or simply serve as inspiration for project developers.
 This document is not intended to describe what C&C is.
 It is assumed the reader understands what it is and what it is used for.

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" are to be interpreted as described in [[RFC2119](https://datatracker.ietf.org/doc/html/rfc2119)].